 Picture this: it’s Friday night and your bar is bustling.
 You know the vibe in your venue is just right for unwinding after work, and everyone is there for the flowing drinks – drinks that are under a lot of regulation.

-Different cities and states have different rules, but there are overarching similarities that govern the sale of alcohol.
+Different cities and states have different rules, but there are overarching similarities that govern alcohol delivery and alcohol sales in restaurants.
 No matter where you live, you need a liquor license.

 But getting a liquor license isn’t the end of the game.
 Abiding by the rules is ongoing, and there are some seemingly small things that can land you, your bar, and even your bartenders in hot water.

 A lost liquor license is every restaurant’s greatest fear.
 This article will cover six serious ways you can lose your restaurant’s liquor license:

 Drinking in Unlicensed Areas